 During Roman, Anglo-Saxon, Norman and Medieval times, Walton was actually the larger settlement.
 Felixstowe only rose to prominence because of the Victorian penchant for sea-bathing.

-Rail links were built, the port basin was dug out, and docks extended.
+Rail links were built, the port basin was dug out, and the docks extended.
 Walton is now merely a suburb.